Bryony Botha

 Bryony Botha (born 4 November 1997) is a New Zealand road and track cyclist.
-She competed at the 2020 Summer Olympics, in Women's team pursuit.

-Life
+On the 7th of August 2024 she won a silver medal in the team pursuit during the 2024 summer Olympic Games with Ally Wollaston, Emily Shearman and Nicole Shields.

+Career

 Botha was raised in Auckland, New Zealand and attended Rangitoto College.

-In 2015, Botha was part of the team pursuit that won the event, and broke the world team pursuit record, at the Junior Track World Championship.
+At the 2015 Juniors Track World Championships Botha was part of the team pursuit that won the event, and broke the world team pursuit record.
 In 2017 Botha represented New Zealand at the Oceania Track Cycling Championships where she won the team pursuit and scratch race.
 Later in the year Botha also competed at the Chile Track Cycling World Cup, winning gold in the women's team pursuit.

 She represented New Zealand at the 2018 Commonwealth Games claiming silver in the team pursuit.
 Botha also won bronze in the team pursuit at the 2019 Track Cycling World Championships in Poland.

+In February 2025 at the UCI Oceania Track Cycling Championships, Botha set a new world record twice in the women’s 4000 metre individual pursuit, with a time of 4:31:446 while qualifying and a time of 4:30.72 in the final.
+However, her record was surpassed twice later that week, as on February 15, 2025, Anna Morris won the women’s 4000 metre individual pursuit at the European Track Championships, and set a new world record in that event twice that day, by setting a world record time of 4:28.306 while qualifying and then a new world record time of 4:25.874 in the final.